Two Free Knitting Patterns: Simple Cotton Baby Knits

 Needle: Size US size 6, Tapestry Needle

-Pattern note: These cotton washcloths and burp cloths are knitted diagonally.
+Pattern note: These cotton washcloths and burp cloths are knitted diagonally or on the bias.
 This gives an added bit of intricacy and makes them look even more elaborate than they really are.

 Continue the pattern until you have 49 stitches on your needle.
 This is the halfway point and now you’ll begin decreasing instead of increasing stitches.
 (45 rows in total)